Vheissu/CI-Plugin-System/README.md

 This is not a programming question, GTFO.
 Psst! send me an email, I can hook you up.

 5. **I still don't get it.
 How do I use this damn library?
 AAAAAAAAAHHH**
 THERE IS NO DOCUMENTATION.
 IF MY INSTRUCTIONS ARE NOT CLEAR ENOUGH, THEN QUIT PROGRAMMING OR I SHOULD QUIT IF I DIDN'T EXPLAIN SOMETHING PROPERLY.
 WHY AM I SHOUTING?
+MY CAPS LOCK KEY IS NOT BROKEN, SIR.

 6. **My application is running really slowly, is this your fault?**
 This is why we can't have nice things.
 This library will most likely not slow down your application.
 It works the same as Wordpress, only there is no caching at the moment of hook calls and plugin file includes (yet).
 So the answer is: no, it's your own fault.
+Although if you have 100's of plugins (which is nuts!), then yeah, you might get some slowdown.
+It would be like loading 2 tonnes of bricks into a Porsche, bye bye suspension.